Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Conclusion

-With MOSES, we have designed a molecular generation benchmark platform that combines several existing state-of-the-art baseline models and several evaluation metrics.
+With MOSES, we have designed a molecular generation benchmark platform that provides a dataset with molecular structures, an implementation of baseline models, and metrics for their evaluation.
+While standardized comparative studies and test sets are essential for the progress of machine learning applications, the current field of de-novo drug design lacks evaluation protocols for generative machine learning models.
+Being on the intersection of mathematics, computer science, and chemistry, these applications are often too challenging to explore for research scientists starting in the field.
+Hence, it is necessary to develop a transparent approach to implementing new models and assessing their performance.
+We presented a benchmark suite with unified and extendable programming interfaces for generative models and evaluation metrics.

 This platform should allow for a fair and comprehensive comparison of new generative models.
-Providing a one-size-fits-all solution for a given molecular application is not possible since the constraints, chemistry, and properties of interest are highly varied and very specific for a given context.
-We design MOSES as the first baseline of comparison, providing metrics that allow taking into account several perspectives relevant to molecular generation.
-For future work on this project, we will keep extending the MOSES repository with new baseline models, updated evaluation tables, as well as incorporating new evaluation metrics.
+For future work on this project, we will keep extending the MOSES repository with new baseline models and new evaluation metrics.
+We hope this work will attract researchers interested in tackling drug discovery challenges.

-We also wish to highlight and re-emphasize several research directions and challenges that future generative models and efforts should tackle.